Dear Personal Finance for Beginners,

 After accurately calculating how much new money I’ll actually see each month, I asked myself:

 - Are there any expenses that I can cut?
-Getting a raise is a great time to reevaluate your existing budget to make sure it still reflects your goals and values.
+Getting a raise is a great time to reevaluate your existing budget to make sure it still reflects your goals and financial values.
 If it’s been a while since you’ve reviewed your personal finances, this is an excellent reminder to check your credit report as well.

 - Which variable expenses were affected by my raise?
 If you got raise by taking a new job or relocating to a new city, you may spend more or less money than before on transportation, housing, etc.